 - Verify your application (if applicable)

 - TCC will send a notice via your TCC email and/or Self-Service Financial Aid (WebAdvisor) if you are selected and will explain the next steps to follow.
-Not all students will received this additional email.
+Not all students will receive this additional email.
 Approximately 30 percent of students who apply for financial aid are selected for verification.

 - Submit any other documentation as requested by Student Financial Aid Services.

 To ensure availability of funding, all items must be completed and submitted by the following priority deadlines:

 - Fall semester: March 1*